What Does a CFO Do?

 Although many CFOs are CPAs (certified public accountants), CPAs are not CFOs.

 CPAs tend to spend most of their time on accounting and the historical numbers for a business.
-A CFO plays a much bigger role in the broad business aspects than does an accounting.
+A CFO plays a much bigger role in the broad business aspects than an accountant.

 While a CPA will usually spend 90% of their time on accounting and 10% on broader matter, with a CFO it is the opposite – 10% on accounting and 90% on business matters.